-My husband goes wild for my meatloaf, but I don't know how healthy it is.
-The Taste of Home Test Kitchen experts slashed the calories and fat, but kept the original's tender and delicious qualities. —Jodie Mitchell, Denver, Pennsylvania
+My husband goes wild for my mini meat loaves, but this family-favorite recipe wasn’t very healthy when I first received it.
+The Taste of Home Test Kitchen experts slashed the calories and fat while keeping the original’s tender and delicious qualities. —Jodie Mitchell, Denver, Pennsylvania

 “Rich and creamy” perfectly describes Vonda Nixon’s scrumptious seafood pasta.
 “Topped with shrimp, a white sauce and cheese, this linguine dish is a fast, easy meal,” Vonda says from Anchorage, Alaska.
 This made-over version skims back on calories and fat, but it’s still a seafood delight sure to prove popular in your home.